 In 2012, the council endorsed reviewing the Town Site to identify specific public spaces including a Town Park and a location for a farmer's market.
 The review looked at creating a unique space that complements the larger downtown and surrounding neighborhoods, as well as provides a green amenity in the heart of downtown.
 The Town Park and public space may include a multi-purpose grass area, a plaza or community gathering space, a water feature, an area for performances, and public art.

-In 2013, the Town of Cary hired the firm Cole Jenest and Stone to prepare a park master plan through construction of the park.
+In 2013, the Town of Cary hired the firm Cole Jenest and Stone to prepare a plan for construction of the first phase of the park which was funded in part of the 2012 Community Investment Bonds and general funds.

 ContactSarah Y. Alexander, PLA